New and Changed Information

 Step 2 |

 In the Navigation pane, click Intersight.
-The Intersight - Device Connector overview pages appears.
+On the newer versions, the label may show Nexus Cloud Connectivity, Nexus Cloud and Intersight Conencitivty, or Intersight Connectivity.
+The Intersight - Device Connector overview page appears.
 The Device Connector should be shown as connected to the Internet (green dotted lines) in the Device Connector graphic in this page.
+The figure below shows the screen starting in release 5.2(1).
+The screen shot was taken from Release 6.1(2) as an example. |

 ||